 Swapping Out the Spot

 An easy way to fix an unsightly bleach stain or other discoloration is to replace that portion of the carpet.
 This is not as intimidating or costly as it sounds.
 In fact, it’s quite easy and cheap.

 - Self-Adhesive Carpet Seam Tape (available at most home improvement stores).

 - Wide-tooth comb

-*If you don’t have any carpet remnants left from your carpet installation, you may be able to remove a large enough piece from an obscure area of carpet, such as the back corner of a closet.
+*If you don’t have any carpet remnants left from your carpet installation, you can remove a piece from an obscure area, such as the back corner of a closet.
 It is important that the carpet be a nearly exact match in order for the repair to look as seamless as possible.
 Another option is to go to a carpet store and get a few samples or scraps that you think might be an exact match and bring them home to determine which is best.
 You can then either use one of the samples for the repair or use the sample in the closet to replace the piece you remove from there.

 What to do